GregHilston/toolbox/README.md

 make install
 ```

-If you're on a barebones system, like alpine linux, use `$ ./bare_bones.sh` to prepare your system for the `$ make install` command
+If you're on a barebones system, like alpine linux, use `$ ./bin/bare_bones.sh` to prepare your system for the `$ make install` command

 And that's it!

-## Optional Installs

-There are a series of optional installs that can be performed using the `Makefile`.
-- docker
-- jupter
-- samba

 ## Safely Testing